Skip to Content

 Stroke symptoms

-It's important to know the symptoms of stroke and act quickly when you recognize them.
+It's important to know the symptoms of stroke and to act quickly when you recognize them.

 Common stroke symptoms include: